-If a holiday should fall during the scheduled vacation period, the employee shall not be charged for Vacation on the holiday.
+If a holiday should fall during the scheduled vacation period, the employee shall not be charged for vacation on the holiday.

 Vacation time shall be scheduled and taken with the approval of the employee's supervisor.
-Sealed vacation bids should be submitted to the employee's supervisor by October 1st of each year (or by the Friday prior if October 1st falls on a Saturday or

-Sunday) for vacation to be booked in the subsequent year.
+Sealed vacation bids should be submitted to the employee's supervisor by October 1st of each year (or by the Friday prior if October 1st falls on a Saturday or Sunday) for vacation to be booked in the subsequent year.
 Vacation bid requests will be opened at the end of business that day.
 If two or more requests for the same time off are made simultaneously and cannot be granted, then the selection will be made by seniority.
 All other vacation time will be scheduled on a first-come, first-served basis.
 Once approved, a vacation will not be canceled because a more senior employee makes a subsequent request for the same time off.
 However, this does not prohibit the Village from granting the subsequent vacation request in addition to the prior request.
 Vacations will be scheduled on a "first-come, first-served" basis.
 If two or more requests for the same time off outside of the bidding process are made simultaneously and cannot be granted, then selection will be made by seniority.
 Once approved, a vacation will not be canceled because a more senior employee makes a subsequent request for the same time off.
 However, this does not prohibit the Village from granting the subsequent vacation request in addition to the prior request.

 Employees must submit vacation requests of more than three (3) days to their Department Heads no later than ten (10) business days prior to the requested vacation.
-Vacation requests of three (3) or less days require a 48-hour advance notice unless otherwise approved by the immediate supervisor.
+Vacation requests of three (3) or less days require a 24-hour advance notice unless otherwise approved by the immediate supervisor.
+Vacation requests can be denied by the supervisor based on workload, staffing needs, and schedules, but the reason for the denial must be provided in writing to the employee making the vacation request.